m3data/collective-futurecrafting/_posts/2025-03-06-a-living-story-of-adapting-communities-to-thrive.md

    - Sticky notes sharing your experiences, worries, or hopes
    - Images from your community showing adaptation in action
    - Poems or stories about adaptation journeys
+   - Letters from the future imagining thriving communities
    - Links to projects that inspire you
    - Questions that need exploring

 Remember, this isn't about having perfect ideas or polished contributions.
 It's about bringing your authentic perspective into a growing collective intelligence.
-The Mural is a conversation—a place to both share and be inspired by others.
+The Mural is a conversational place to both share and be inspired by others.

 ## What happens next?

 The Mural isn't a static exercise.
 It's a living process and just one part of the broader ACT journey.
 As patterns emerge, connections form, and insights arise, we'll be:

+- Hosting some online workshops with work through the ACT Mural experience together. <a href="https://tally.so/r/wkvNv1" target="_blank">Register your interest here</a> to be notified about upcoming sessions.
 - Weaving your contributions into futher stories and imagination exercises to share back with the larger community.
 - Bringing community stories, voices and wisdom into the **AdaptNSW Forum**
 - Creating a **visual archive of community wisdom** that continues to evolve